isaziconsulting/XRayFrontSideDetection/index.md

     <figcaption style="font-size: 9pt">The Hindu deity Agni: One of the guardian deities of direction (<i>wikimedia commons</i>)</figcaption>
 </center>

 Deep learning has been used extensively to automatically process and classify medical scans.
-As a contribution to this field we open-source a simple yet accurate model that automatically determine if a patient is facing forwards (frontal) or sideways (lateral) in a given x-ray.
+As a contribution to this field we open-source a simple yet accurate model that automatically determines if a patient is facing forwards (frontal) or sideways (lateral) in a given x-ray.

 # Data